microting/eform-angular-frontend/docs/Linux/install.md

 usermod -aG sudo eformuser
 ```

-logout and login to new created user
+logout and login to created user

-if you are root, you can run __su__ to login as new user
+if you are in root, you can run __su__ to login as new user

 ```bash
 su - eformuser